 Turning Trucker With No Side Guards Killed Anthony Macedo, 14, in Gage Park

-A right-turning semi-truck driver struck Anthony Macedo, 14 in the Gage Park neighborhood Tuesday afternoon.
+A right-turning semi-truck driver struck Anthony Macedo, 14 in the Gage Park neighborhood on Tuesday, March 5.

 According to Police New Affairs, the teen was standing on the northeast corner of 51st Street and Western Avenue, facing west towards the crosswalk, at about 3:45.
 The sidewalk on the north side of 51st is narrow, and the corner has a wide radius, which facilitates fast turns by drivers.

 The male driver of a 2003 Volvo semi-trailer truck, hauling a shipping container, was heading on 51 Street when he made a right turn, striking the teen, according to News Affairs.
 He was taken to Mount Sinai Hospital, where he was later pronounced dead.

 The trucker continued north after striking the boy.
 Police pulled him over and cited him with failure to yield, but did not charge him with a hit-and-run.
 The CPD is investigating whether the trucker knew he had struck someone, checking video footage and talking to witnesses.

 “We had some witnesses in the area that… let the officers know by calling 911,” said Officer Jose Jara told ABC Chicago.
 “Some people are saying it didn’t appear that he knew that he struck somebody.”